MarkusGitName/CountryApi/README.md

 ## Swagger/openApi

-The API description json document gets generated from the code allong with a gui where the endpoints can be explored and even tested.
-The gui and json can be found at https://localhost:7164/swagger/index.html.<br>
+The API description json document gets generated from the code along with a GUI where the endpoints can be explored and even tested.
+The GUI and json can be found at https://localhost:7164/swagger/index.html.<br>
-I make use of the generated json to build the postman collection by importing it into Postman, shuffeling the requests and adding Tests.
+I make use of the generated json to build the postman collection by importing it into Postman, shuffling the requests and adding Tests.

 # Docker

-Docker build command creates the docker image whitch is later used in docker-compose file.<br>
+Docker build command creates the docker image which is later used in docker-compose file.<br>
 The -t tag is used to name the repo and image name for reference in the docker-compose file

 > docker build -t reponame/reponame/imagename pathToDockefile